I1yaEsenko/freeCodeCamp_JS/README.md

 <br>:white_check_mark: Use Bracket Notation to Find the Last Character in a String
 <br>:white_check_mark: Use Bracket Notation to Find the Nth-to-Last Character in a String
 <br>:white_check_mark: Word Blanks
-:white_check_mark: Store Multiple Values in one Variable using JavaScript Arrays
+<br>:white_check_mark: Store Multiple Values in one Variable using JavaScript Arrays
 <br>:white_check_mark: Nest one Array within Another Array
 <br>:white_check_mark: Access Array Data with Indexes
 <br>:white_check_mark: Modify Array Data With Indexes